I’m a Soil Nitrogen Researcher.

 The above statement is something I sometimes find hard to believe.
 You see, I failed maths in high school, and had no interest in science whatsoever, until fairly recently.
 After leaving high school, music was all that was on my mind.
 It led me to the US and back, and I’m grateful for it.

 But after burning out on music-making, and deciding it was something I shouldn’t do full-time, I wanted to do something ‘worthwhile’ and ‘meaningful’.
 So, I went back to university to study science.
 It has been one of the hardest things I’ve ever committed to, but with the help and support of family, and with a bit of grit and determination, I clawed my way through my undergraduate degree, and ultimately a PhD!

-My PhD thesis (and postdoctoral research) focuses on an emerging soil sampling technology called microdialysis.
+My research focuses on an emerging soil sampling technology called microdialysis.
 This technology uses tiny probes to sample solutes in soil with minimal disturbance to soil structure.
-Understanding what happens to solutes in unmaninpulated soil environments is crucial to many functions of soil ecology, including microbial and plant utilisation of available nitrogen – a nutrient vital to all life.
+Understanding what happens to solutes in undisturbed soil environments is crucial to many functions of soil ecology, including microbial and plant utilisation of available nitrogen – a nutrient vital to all life.

 I hope to develop microdialysis further by investigating several aspects of the nitrogen cycling using the method, identifying strengths and weaknesses along the way.
 I hope that my research will help develop a more accurate view of nitrogen cycling and microbial function in soil undisturbed by experimental factors.
 Read more about my research…